-The renewable energy sector often depends on large, upfront investments, which can only be recouped over a long period.
-Given the substantial initial capital investment required, many countries (particularly those in the European Union) have enacted schemes, such as feed-in tariffs or other special rates, to encourage long-term investment.
-Investors in the renewable energy sector have a strong interest in the stability of this regulatory regime – including, significantly, the continuity of any incentive schemes for renewable energy over the period of expected recovery – and protection from unwarranted government policy changes that could amount to expropriation or a denial of fair and equitable treatment.
+The renewable energy sector often depends on large, up-front investments, which can only be recouped over a long period.
+Given the substantial initial capital investment required, many countries (particularly those in the European Union) have enacted schemes, such as feed-in tariffs (FITs) or other special rates, to encourage long-term investment.
+Investors in the renewable energy sector have a strong interest in the stability of this regulatory regime – including, significantly, the continuity of any incentive schemes for renewable energy during the period of expected recovery – and protection from unwarranted government policy changes that could amount to expropriation or a denial of fair and equitable treatment (FET).

-The past decade saw a significantly increased level of investment, including foreign investment as a result of international initiatives on the development of alternative energy sources.
-Many countries have implemented government subsidies and support schemes to encourage investment in renewable energy.
-These measures were designed to favour renewable resources over continued use of fossil fuels and to account for the significant upfront expense associated with the new technologies.
+There has been a significantly increased level of investment during the past decade or so, including foreign investment, as a result of international initiatives designed to spawn the development of alternative energy sources.
+Many countries have implemented government subsidies and support schemes to encourage investment in the renewable energy sector.
+These measures were designed to favour renewable resources over continued use of fossil fuels and to account for the significant up-front expense associated with the new technologies.

 Pending renewable energy arbitrations under the ECT

 The favourable subsidies and support schemes that many European countries implemented in the early and mid 2000s resulted in significant investment in renewable energy development.
 Faced with a global financial crisis in 2008–2009, however, many of these countries scaled back or eliminated altogether their original investment incentive frameworks.
 At times, these changes resulted from those countries’ obligations under EU law.